Supersonic-Sites/Condesa/content/services.md

     bg_color: white
     img_alt: Anniversary Bangles
     cta: Call To Action
-    desc: "Janet wanted something special for he 30th anniversary.<br><br> She couldn’t find anything off the shelf, so she approached us with her specific request.
-She wanted four large gold bangles with birthstones to represent each of her children and one twisted gold bangle with a diamond to represent her husband and herself.<br><br>We hand fabricated the set taking into account the size and weight she wanted so that the jingle sound they made was the right tone. "
+    desc: "Janet wanted something special for her 30th anniversary.<br><br> She couldn’t find anything off the shelf, so she approached us with her specific request.
+She wanted four large gold bangles with birthstones to represent each of her children and one twisted gold bangle with a diamond to represent her husband and herself.<br><br>We hand fabricated the set, taking into account the size and weight she wanted so that the jingle sound they made was the right tone. "
     aos_select: true